Victoria-27/developer-exercise/README.md

 - **Edit User Roles:** Enables users to edit the roles of the users found in the directory by toggling the role upon clicking the edit user role button

 - **Update User Details:** Allows users to update details and upload profile pictures of users.
+I made the ID and Version fields readonly because it is a good practice to prevent accidental modification of these critical attributes.
+It ensures that these fields remain unchanged and serve their intended purpose as unique identifiers and version tracking.

 ## Additional Information